lundquist-ecology-lab/biostatistics_with_python/README.md

 How to create a GitHub account:

-Step 1:  Go to [https://github.com](https://github.com) and click on `Sign Up` Step 2: Enter your email address, create a username, and a strong password Step 3: GitHub will send you an email with a first-time code.
+1. Go to [https://github.com](https://github.com) and click on `Sign Up`
+2. Enter your email address, create a username, and a strong password
+3. GitHub will send you an email with a first-time code.
 Find that code and enter it on this page.
-Step 4: You are now logged in
+4. 4: You are now logged in

 ![](images/github.gif)